 You’re not alone if you’re looking for the easiest way to put yourself into deep sleep without resorting to drugs or counting sheep, and for fast, measurable relaxation for your body.
 I’ve been sleep hacking for a long time and discovered an effective technology based on ancient practices.
 I now use it often and travel with it.

-Simply lying on it for a few minutes will cause a surge of endorphins, a wave of relaxation you can feel, and it helps to create very deep sleep that you can often see on the Sleep Cycle app, or one of the more advanced sleep monitoring devices I’ll write about soon!
+Simply lying on it for a few minutes will cause a surge of endorphins, a wave of relaxation you can feel, and it helps to create very deep sleep that you can often see on the Sleep Cycle app.

 - My Improve Your Sleep series goes into way more depth on the topics above